brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 The resources allocation problem vizualized as a (color-coded) allocation of processors in the 3D space of data, layer and parameter dimensions.
 A GPT model allows for 3D parallelism as a combination of: pipelining across blocks/layers of the model, data parallelism across datapoints in the input batch, and sharded/model/tensor/vertical parallelism across the parameters of each layer.
 Source: [Microsoft Research Blog](https://www.microsoft.com/en-us/research/blog/deepspeed-extreme-scale-model-training-for-everyone/)

 Model parallelism can be implemented by two distinct approaches:
-- **ZeRO** implements **Fully-Sharded Data Parallelism** and is equivalent to data parallelism with distributed data storage.
+- **ZeRO** implements **Fully-Sharded Data Parallelism (FSDP)** and is equivalent to data parallelism with distributed data storage.
 The main distinction is: in data parallelism, all processors hold a copy of the full model, and all models are kept in sync by averaging gradients at the end of every epoch and performing similar gradient updates.
 However, In ZeRO, the tensors for the parameter, gradients and optimizer states are distributed/partitioned/**sharded** across all the processors and scattered/gathered when needed.
 Thus the name: Zero-Redundancy *Optimizer*, but not data.
 ZeRO provides memory savings compared to data parallelism because of the partitioning of various tensors before and after the computations.
 An important remark is that the activations on the `forward` and `backward` still happen in full form i.e. they are not distributed and need to be kept on all processors for the backpropagation to work.
 - **Tensor parallelism** is a more intense approach of model parallelism that divides not just the parameters, gradients and optimizer states, but also the computation.
 This requires the operations and the layer activations (the output of the forward pass) to be also sharded - horizontally or vertically - and distributed across processors.
 This approach requires a modification of the computations to work in a distributed manner.
 Therefore, it is a model-specific strategy.
 This is supported but not provided by DeepSpeed, except in some implementations such as [Megatron-ML](https://www.deepspeed.ai/tutorials/megatron/).

 Finally, **ZeRO has three alternative execution modes, called stages**.
 Each stage represents a different level of memory redundancy.
 In practice, picking a stage is equivalent to picking a tradeoff between memory usage and communication required to communicate distributed tensors: